oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

    ["key-2", "value-2"]
    ```

-1. Upgrade the server to `rolling-upgrade-sample:2.0.0` image.
+1. Upgrade the helm release to use the `rolling-upgrade-sample:2.0.0` image.

    Use the following arguments to upgrade to version 2.0.0 of the image: